Tat-101/bb-assignment-front/README.md

 This repository contains the frontend application for the "BB Assignment".
 This project is built using React and is designed to provide a user interface for managing users.
 The application allows users to be added, removed, and deleted, with role-based access control and authentication mechanisms.

+You can view a live demo of the application at [https://bb-assignment-front.pages.dev/](https://bb-assignment-front.pages.dev/).

 ## Table of Contents

 - [Overview](#overview)